emmanuelrouxfr/deep_learning_motion_mask_segmentation/README.md

 Thanks to the authors of this repository : https://github.com/milesial/Pytorch-UNet for providing an efficient implementation of U-net.

-This work was performed within the framework of the LABEX PRIMES (ANR-11-LABX-0063) of Universit\'{e} de Lyon, within the program "Investissements d'Avenir"(ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+This work was performed within the framework of the LABEX PRIMES (ANR-11-LABX-0063) of Université de Lyon, within the program "Investissements d'Avenir"(ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).

-Thanks to Olivier Bernard for getting us started with the project by providing examples of his codes, and many more in the CREATIS laboratory.
+Thanks to Olivier Bernard for getting us started with the project by providing examples of his codes.